-The ABC Equality and Diversity training module was specifically written for Members of Chambers and Chambers’ support staff by specialist employment barrister Kerry Gardiner, who practices from Guildhall Chambers.
+The ABC Equality, Diversity & Inclusiontraining module was specifically written for Members of Chambers and Chambers’ support staff by specialist employment barrister Kerry Gardiner, who practices from Guildhall Chambers.
 Kerry advises and appears for both claimants and respondents on the full spectrum of Employment Law.

 Our concise and cost-effective training can be done at a time of your choosing and left and returned to via your different devices, as well as being retained for future reference purposes.
-As well as the training itself, the module comes with a wealth of reference material and links to further reading.
+In addition to the training itself, the module comes with links to reference materials and further reading.

 - Protected Characteristics